AnyChart/docs.anychart.com/AnyGantt/Quick_Start/Quick_Start.md

 ```
 ###3.
 Create a chart
 Add the JavaScript tag `<script>` with the following code anywhere in the  page.
-This code example uses JavaScript API to create a chart, but you also can use JSON or XML format.
-See [Supported Data Formats](../Working_with_Data/Supported_Data_Formats) to learn more about supported formats.
+This code example uses JavaScript API to create a chart, but you also can use JSON or XML format. <!--See [Supported Data Formats](../Working_with_Data/Supported_Data_Formats) to learn more about supported formats.-->
 Example:

 ```